antonia-had/Radial_convergence_plot/README.md

 # Radial_convergence_plot
 Script to produce radial convergence plots (or chord plots) for Sobol sensitivity analysis results or other purposes

 This script produces two radial convergence graphs (aka chord graphs) for Sobol Sensitivity Analysis results in a dictionary format.
-It can directly work with Sobol results produced by SALib (https://github.com/SALib/SALib) and Rhodium (https://github.com/Project-Platypus/Rhodium).
+It can directly work with Sobol results produced by Rhodium (https://github.com/Project-Platypus/Rhodium), as well as Sobol results using SALib (https://github.com/SALib/SALib), after conversion as shown in salib_example.py.
 It will produce one graph with straight lines and one with curved lines (parabolas).
 Written by Antonia Hadjimichael (https://github.com/antonia-had) based off code by Enrico Ubaldi (https://github.com/ubi15/).
 The script was written and tested in Python 3.6 and 3.7.